-Life is busy.
-Especially for busy women like you, some days you barely manage to do all of the things that HAVE to be done, much less add in anything extra, right?
-So how are you supposed to find time for a habit like meditation?
+Life is busy, especially for busy women like you, some days you barely manage to do all the things that HAVE to be done, much less add in anything extra, right?
+So, how are you supposed to find time for a habit like meditation?

 Today we’ll break “meditation for women” down into simple steps so that you can get started without adding stress.

 Busy Lives, Big Problems